vikta707/CrimeNZproject/README.md

 ## KEY FINDINGS

 - “Other proved” outcomes have increased significantly in the past decade.
+This may indicate changes in court procedures or enforcement strategies
 - A noticeable dip in convictions occurred around 2020–2022, likely reflecting reduced court activity and mobility during the COVID-19 period.
-- Northland shows consistently higher conviction counts relative to other regions, indicating possible regional differences in enforcement or offence rates.
+- Auckland Region shows consistently higher conviction counts relative to other regions.
+Although this is expected as Auckland is the highest populated region in Auckland we may consider other factors such as road work and density.
+- Convicted outcomes have peaked around 2008/2009, years before and after this period reach a steady conivcted count.
+- Conviction rates are consistently high of around 90% which is expected